firebase/genkit/docs/dotprompt.md

 ## Installing the dotprompt plugin

-Dotprompt Is an optional component of Genkit, so you must install the plugin Into your project before you can use it:
+Dotprompt Is an optional component of Genkit, so you must install the plugin into your project before you can use it:

 ```posix-terminal
 npm i –save @genkit-ai/dotprompt